Knowledge of the damage that food waste does to the environment has led to a sea change in most people’s behaviour over the past few years.

 Lid ventilation system

 The Johanna’s lid regulates the ventilation system by covering or uncovering the ventilation holes to adjust air circulation and temperature.
 It can be set to minimum in cold weather to maintain a warmer compost.

 What does the Johanna digest?

-The Johanna accepts cooked and uncooked food waste, including meat, fish, dairy, bread, fruit, citrus peel, vegetables, soup, cereals, pasta, rice, crushed eggshells, coffee grounds and filters, tea leaves, tea bags.
+The Johanna accepts cooked food waste, including meat and fish, fruit and vegetable scraps and peelings (including citrus peel), dairy, bread, cereals, pasta, rice, crushed or ground eggshells, coffee grounds and filters, tea leaves, tea bags.

-The only food-related materials that are not efficiently digested by the Johanna are those that require a very long time to break down, namely large amounts of cooking oil/fat and the hard shells of nuts and seafood, such as oysters and crabs.
+The only food-related materials that are not efficiently digested by the Johanna are those that require a very long time to break down, namely large amounts of cooking oil/fat, the hard shells of nuts and seafood (such as oysters and crabs) and avocado stones.

-PLEASE NOTE: While the Green Cone food waste digester will efficiently dispose of bones, it is possible that delaminated bones may be present in the Johanna’s finished compost.
+Any bones that are added to the Johanna will be only partially broken down.
+Stripped-down bones will be present in the Johanna’s finished compost.
 These are easily removed.
 However, if you have dogs and feel this would be a problem, we recommend that you do not add bones to the Green Johanna.

 Food waste can be added directly or in compostable or biodegradable bags, never plastic.
 If you tie the bags, once you have added them to the Johanna break them open using the aerator stick to allow oxygen to reach the waste.

 From the garden you can add: garden trimmings, grass clippings, leaves, twigs, branches, weeds, bark, wilted flowers.
 Twigs and branches should be chopped or shredded to provide more surface area for micro-organisms to work on and so speed up the composting process.